Next Start

 Welders should use gases specifically designed for their welding applications and follow the manufacturer's recommended gas flow rate and pressure.
 Excess oxygen is less likely to enter the weld and become trapped with the right type of shielding gas at the correct gas flow rate and pressure.

-3. Reduced Arc Time
+3. Reduced arc time

 Excessive arc time during welding can increase the likelihood of oxygen entering the molten pool and forming gas pockets within the weld area.
 Welders should keep each weld bead small and break up long beads with short pauses to reduce weld porosity caused by long arc times.